adonbiju/socialMedia/README.md

 * React Dropzone for image upload.
 * Material UI
 ```
-## Technologies used for the Backtend.
+## Technologies used for the Backend.

 ```bash
 * Node.js